Here Be Dragons Episode 5

 By DW Brownlaw

-If only wishes came true.
-If only he could talk to Flammia – in private.
+If only he could talk to her – in private.
 He would show her how much he liked her and say how sorry he was for how Father had treated her.

 To his ear, the sound of their progress was unusual for heavy armour.
 Nothing clanked or rattled.
 There was no crash of studded boots, typical of armoured warriors on the march.
 The old bastard and House Brassard’s craftsmen had surpassed themselves.
-The metal joints made the softest swishing noises as well-oiled, precision-engineered metal plates telescoped over each other in near-air-tight joints.
-Their boots made only quiet, unnoticeable squeaks as soft, sticky fireproof soles gripped the rippled, glassy surface of the tunnel floor.
+The metal joints swished softly as well-oiled, precision-engineered metal plates telescoped over each other in near-air-tight joints.
+Their boots made only quiet, unnoticeable squeaks as soft, fireproof soles tried –and sometimes failed– to grip the rippled, glassy surface of the tunnel floor.

 Wait.
 Rippled?
 Why was the rock rippled?

 Fascinating.
-Shiny, smooth and ripply like a stream of water.
-Ha!
-Was ripply even a word?
+All the surfaces were shiny, smooth and … ripply, like a stream of water.

-He smiled at the sculpture analogy and swung the beam around to examine the tunnel.
-Ripples covered every surface, scattering their lance lights in all directions.
-They were randomly grouped and aimed but generally flowing in the direction he walked – down towards the lair.
-The tunnel was largely circular in cross-section except for its lower surface, which flattened out to make a floor wide enough for several warriors abreast.
+He smiled at the sculpture analogy and swung the helm’s beam around to examine the tunnel.
+Wavelets covered every surface, explaining why their reflected lance lights scattered in all directions off the ceiling.
+They were randomly grouped and aimed but generally flowed in the direction he walked – down towards the lair.
+The tunnel was mostly circular in cross-section except for its lower surface, which flattened out to make a floor wide enough for several warriors abreast.

 Or one, enormous, mature dragon.

 The floor was different, though.
-It had deep, jagged cracks and holes.
-No – looking closer, it appeared to be a loose jumble of rocks held together by strands of the fused surface.
+Instead of solid rock, it appeared to have been a loose jumble of rocks held together by strands of the fused surface.
 Why was it different?
 Why only the floor?
 Perhaps the Reverend Priest would know?
 Not only was he knowledgeable, he seemed approachable, valuable traits from Prentyze’s point of view.

 “Um.
 Reverend sir?”

-Zubin slowed to let Prentyze catch up and walk with him.
+Zubin slowed to let Prentyze catch up and shuffle along with him.
 “Yes, young man?
 And call me Zubin, please.
 We’re all warriors here.”

 That would explain the smooth and wavy surface.
 The rock melted and flowed in the blast.
 “Wow.
 If it is hot enough to melt rock, sir – Zubin! – no wonder dragon fire is so dangerous.”

-“Indeed, and if your father ever devises a way to tame dragon fire, Waldemar could burn Freeport and its damned tower to the ground.”
+“Indeed, and if your father ever devises a way to replicate dragon fire, Waldemar could burn Freeport and its damned tower to the ground.”

 Again, both made the thumbs-down cursing gesture, this time made more awkward while keeping hold of their helms.